acm-ucr/acm-phoenix/README.md

 Personally, I suggest you freshen up on your Python, HTML5/CSS, and Javascript to make sure you can easily read through and understand the code for the most part.
 The newly founded [webplatform.org](http://www.webplatform.org) will become a good place for HTML5/CSS and Javascript.
 For Python, I recommend looking through the [Google Python course](http://code.google.com/edu/languages/google-python-class/).

 ##Ok, cool.
 So how do I contribute?
 Well, first off, make sure your [github account is set up](https://help.github.com/articles/set-up-git).

-Then fork the repository and make a local clone.
+Clone the repository to your local machine.
+I recommend using [ssh keys](https://help.github.com/articles/generating-an-ssh-key/).

+    $ git clone git@github.com:acm-ucr/acm-phoenix.git
+    $ cd acm-phoenix

 ###Setting up the environment
 The easiest way to use Python-related projects is to use `pip`.
 And the easiest way to use `pip` on your personal machine is through [virtualenv](http://pypi.python.org/pypi/virtualenv).

-First, clone the repository to your local machine.
-I recommend using [ssh keys](https://help.github.com/articles/generating-an-ssh-key/).

-    $ git clone git@github.com:acm-ucr/acm-phoenix.git
-    $ cd acm-phoenix

 ACM-Phoenix uses a MySQL database that is normally hosted externally, but for development purposes you will be using a local instance.